oddinigwe/DV-project1/READme.md

 ```
 ![GitHub Logo](output_11_1.png)
 ```
-Use Pairplot to depictmpairwise relationship between the features in the Iris dataset From the pairplot, we'll see that the Iris-setosa species is separataed from the other two across all feature combinations sns.pairplot(iris.drop("Id", axis=1), hue="Species", size=3)
+Use Pairplot to depict mpairwise relationship between the features in the Iris dataset From the pairplot, we'll see that the Iris-setosa species is separataed from the other two across all feature combinations sns.pairplot(iris.drop("Id", axis=1), hue="Species", size=3)